StephenDRoberts/kafka-kotlin-memberhip-example/README.md

 # Demo membership app with Kafka, Kotlin and Docker

-Simple example application that allows users to sign up to the site.
+Simple example application that allows users to sign up to a kafka driven application.

 Users will create a username, email and password with details being placed onto a kafka topic.
-A kafka streams processor will subscribe to that topic, hash the passowrd and store the details to a state store.
+A kafka streams processor will subscribe to that topic, hash the password and store the details to a state store.
 A GET enpoint will be available for a user to get a full list of users who have signed up to the application.

 ### Technologies used:
 * [Kafka](https://kafka.apache.org/intro)